karansharmaa/Final-Project-482/README.md

          ```

 4. **Run the `app.py` File**
-   - After installing the dependencies, run the `app.py` file:
+   - After installing the dependencies and dataset, run the `app.py` file:
      ```bash
      python app.py
      ```